googlecartographer/rfcs/text/0000-use-docker-hub.md

 E.g. in `cartographer_ros/Dockerfile.kinetic`:

 ```
+FROM googlecartographer/cartographer_base:xenial
-FROM googlecartographer/cartographer:xenial
+FROM ros:kinetic
 ```
-to make re-building `cartographer` in `cartographer_ros` unnecessary in builds triggered by pull requests or on the master branch.
+to make re-building the base dependencies in `cartographer_ros` unnecessary in builds triggered by pull requests or on the master branch.
+Multiple `FROM` statements are supported by Docker and duplicate layers are efficiently handled (ToDo: test that locally with Cartographer).

 ## Discussion Points
 [discussion]: #discussion